Skip to content

 Sclerotherapy

 With sclerotherapy, we inject a special foam into your damaged blood vessels to seal them off and rid you of your painful symptoms.
 These injections are able to treat large areas of the vein in the shortest amount of time.
-They do wonders for removing hidden origins of your symptoms, as well.
+They do wonders for removing the hidden origins of your symptoms, as well.

 Varithena